vikkyfama/An_Azure_ML_Pipeline/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+This dataset contains data about Bank Marketing which is aimed at identifying potential customers willing to subscribe to a fixed term deposit with a financial institution.
+We seek to predict if clients will or will not subscribe to a fixed term deposit with a given financial institution.
 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+The best performing model was a MaxAbsScaler, XGBoostClassifier with an accuracy value of 0.91737.
+This was achieved by running an Automl config with specified values for it's parameters.
 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**